pedroborges/kirby-autogit/readme.md

 Sets the Git branch where commits will go to.
 Auto Git **won't** create the branch for you, make sure it exists prior to changing the default value.

 ### autogit.remote.name
-Tells Auto Git which remote repository to use.
+Which remote repository to use.
+Defaults to `origin`.

-> Auto Git won't add a remote repository for you.
+> Auto Git won't add the remote repo for you.
 Add one on your server prior to using this feature.

 ### autogit.remote.branch
-Tells Auto Git which remote branch to use when pulling/pushing.
-In case one is not provided, Auto Git will try to use the same as the local branch.
+Which remote branch to use when pulling/pushing.
+In case one is not provided, Auto Git will try to use the same branch as the local one.

 ### autogit.webhook.secret
 Auto Git provides a webhook which you can use to trigger `pull` and `push` commands from other services.
-The webhook will be activated **only** if you have defined a `secret`:
+The webhook will be activated **only** when a `secret` has been defined:

     // Pick a long string
     c::get('autogit.webhook.secret', 'MySuperSecret16');